aeb23/journal/README.md

-# journal
+# Journals

-journals for eng 340
+This is a collection of my VS journals for Lit & Literature Study in the Digital Age class !!!!!